rossfadely/rossfadely.github.io/_posts/2015-1-28-PiinPoint.md

 ![_config.yml]({{ site.baseurl }}/images/curves.png)

 The above plot shows three random sets of data for six different locations.
 The top row shows pedestrian counts and the bottom shows light/medium vehicles (think cars, SUVs, trucks, and vans).
-The light grey points show a hour's collection of counts, and the red points show the median for the bins in places with more than one measurement.
+As you can see, even at locations where there are data, it is far from complete.
+Some locations do have very nice coverage (like the location on the lower left), while others are much more incomplete.
+This is particularly true at the morning hours from midnight to 10 AM.

 So what does this mean for our PiinPoint team?
 They have tasked us to **estimate the traffic at hours without any measurements, at locations with *at least some* data**.
 You can imagine that this might be a tricky task.
 Our goal is to improve on their models, and perhaps *extend the predictions to locations with NO data*!